zzjjjiang/python-starter/Review/readme.md

 # Week in Review
-This area containts two diretories:
+This area contains the following diretories:
+- Example Code
 - Notes
-- Example Code
 - Reference Guides